-I am currently the President of the Board of the Women's Funding Alliance, a Seattle-based foundation focused on economic justice and leadership for women and girls, and am a long-time supporter of Peace Trees Vietnam a landmine removal project in Quang Tri Province in central Vietnam.
-I also served on the Board of Teamworks Academy founded by former Seahawk Mack Strong and his wife Zoe Higheagle Strong, and I currently serve on the Board of the Post Prison Education Program and WWISH.
+I am the past President of the Board of the Women's Funding Alliance, a Seattle-based foundation focused on economic justice and leadership for women and girls, and am a Board Member of Peace Trees Vietnam a landmine removal project in Quang Tri Province in central Vietnam.
+I also served on the Board of Teamworks Academy founded by former Seahawk Mack Strong and his wife Zoe Higheagle Strong and WWISH.
 Some of my other community service includes serving on the boards of The Stevens Hospital Foundation, The Center for Spiritual Living, and The Shoreline Public Schools Foundation.

 My husband Philip DuBois recently retired from his busy OB-GYN, practice at Swedish Hospital.
 We have two fabulous adult daughters and a very special Australian Labradoodle named Avi.

 - Collaborative Law

 - Washington, 1986

 - U.S. District Court Western District of Washington, 1991

 - U.S. Court of Appeals 9th Circuit, 1991